JHNordic logo

 Description:

-Packsaddle to Horseshoe Canyon may be started from either the Horseshoe Canyon trailhead, up Old Horseshoe Road from W 1000 N. (southern end) or, as we did on this occasion, from the northern end, from Packsaddle Road, west of Kay’s Dairy farm, west of W 4000 North.
-Local’s preferred route is to start from the south (Horseshoe side) to avoid a steep uphill due west of Kay’s Dairy farm on the north end.
+Beginnings: You can start from either the Horseshoe Canyon trailhead, up Old Horseshoe Road from W 1000 N (southern end), or from the northern end, from Packsaddle Road, west of Kay’s Dairy farm, west of W 4000 North.
+Locals prefer starting from the south (Horseshoe side) to avoid a steep uphill west of Kay’s Dairy farm on the north end.

-Starting on the northern end (Packsaddle side), west of Kay’s Dairy Farm on west Packsaddle Road, depending on snow level, park at the end of the plowed road.
-Ski west uphill on the snow-covered road until the road divides approx.. ¼ mile.
-The road levels off then divides.
+Uphill Stretch: Starting on the northern end (Packsaddle side), depending on snow level, park at the end of the plowed road.
+Ski west uphill on the snow-covered road until the road divides approximately ¼ mile.
 Take the left fork and continue climbing a moderate hill, which then levels off after a forest clearing.
-To the left (east) the view opens up wide across the Teton River Valley to the west side of the Teton crest, with the Grand, Middle and South Tetons in view.
-The trail (number 235) now is heading south/south-west and winds around the mountain contours with rolling hills into conifer and aspens forests.

 Elevation gain: 165m